Bombings come as rebels wrest two key villages in the western mountains from forces loyal to Libyan leader.

-Victoria Nuland, a US state department spokesperson, told reporters at Thursday’s daily briefing, “I think it’s a little late for that”, and repeated the US view that “it’s time for [Gaddafi] to go”.
+The US dismissed the election proposal by Gaddafi’s son.
+Victoria Nuland, a state department spokesperson, told reporters at her daily briefing on Thursday: “I think it’s a little late for that,” and repeated the US view that “it’s time for him (Gaddafi) to go”.

 Saif al-Islam is among three top Libyan officials wanted by the International Criminal Court for alleged war crimes committed by Gaddafi’s regime in bid to quell an uprising against his rule.

 He made the offer as Libyan officials ruled out Gaddafi’s departure during talks with Mikhail Margelov, the envoy leading Russia’s efforts to end the Libyan conflict.